-Following the Cattle Australia Update and BIN Project Field Day near Wandoan, Marie, Tom and Josie spoke with Neave Duff from the Queensland Country Life about what we do at Copley Pastoral—breeding profitable, functional cattle backed by data.
-We discussed EBVs, genetic selection and how these tools, combined with out management system drive profitability.
+Following the Cattle Australia Update and BIN Project Field Day near Wandoan, Marie, Tom and Josie sat down with Neave Duff from the Queensland Country Life.
+The day provided a valuable opportunity for producers to hear key updates on essential projects that utilise data for informed decision making.
+We spoke to Neave about what we do at Copley Pastoral—breeding profitable, functional cattle backed by data.
 Check out the full article below.

 The Copley Bull Team 2024 has been selected.
 Bred here at ‘Salty’ in the ticks and the trees from selected CBV and Copley Sires under commercial conditions, our bull team average in top 5% Brahman Indexes.
 Discover more about our bulls and their data below.